UniversalRobots/Universal_Robots_ROS_Driver/README.md

    trajectory execution accordingly.<br/>
    **Note**: Other ros-controllers based on a position interface can be used with this driver, but may behave wrong if the speed slider isn't set to 100% or if speed scaling slows down the robot.
-Also, the pausing function can only be used, if the default scaled trajectory controller is used.
+Also, the pausing function can only be used if the default scaled trajectory controller is used.

 Please see the external [feature list](ur_robot_driver/doc/features.md) for a listing of all features supported by this driver.